 Oh, great Magus, Magus the Great ♪ Your eyes are brighter than the stars ♪ Your long flowing hair, like waves atop the sea ♪ Even those miserable sunny days abate ♪ When we feel your seething hate ♪ Even brightened halls hold no fear ♪ Just so long as you are near ♪

 Everyone Is Related: Would you believe that the Guardia Royal Family has basically controlled the same continent for over sixty million years?
-And that most of your party is related to them in some fashion? *
+And that most of your party is related to them in some fashion? note Given that there are thousands of generations between each change in "royal family", everyone should be related to the previous one.

 If you interact with the evil throne in the Giant's Claw (which is actually the Tyranno Lair), the leading party member will indulge in one.